nguyenanhung/nguyenanhung/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;Hello.
-I am a software architect.
+I'm an Open Source Enthusiast.

-💻 &nbsp;Currently, I am working as a Technical Manager at a software company in Hanoi, Vietnam.
+💻 &nbsp;I currently serve as a Senior Technical Manager at a major software company located in Hanoi, Vietnam.
+My expertise spans Blockchain, Fintech, Ecommerce Tech, Edtech, Cloud, DevOps, and Project Management, with a focus on Technical Strategy Leadership.

 🌱 &nbsp;I live in a small town somewhere with my families, my wife and my son.